usman011-design/Task-Manager-App/README.md

 # ToDo-App
 Simple To Do app.
-Where user can add, delete, update , and search a task.
+Where user can add, delete, update , and search a task.You will find code on master branch.